 Get to the point quickly and concisely.

 As the complexity of products continually increases, customers are placing the burden to explain how to use, maintain, and service products at the feet of manufacturers.
-Nevertheless, the way in which that information is communicated is becoming paramount.
-According to Aberdeen benchmarks, the top business pressure, in fact, is customers’ demand for concise and customized documentation.
-Providing instructions or manuals to Joe Q. Public written in “engineer-speak” will most likely result in a frustrated customer.
+Rather than instead of investing in professional communicators, this task is often left to the product engineer.
+Bear in mind that providing instructions or manuals to Joe Q. Public written in “engineer-speak” will most likely result in a frustrated customer.